TheDeveloper/marshal/README.md

 Clusters are collections of groups.
 In much the same way as groups, commands can be sent to a cluster and be routed to groups using rules:

 * marshal0: Consistent hashing (striping).
-Using a hash algo, map a key to a group and route commands against that key to that group.
+Using a hash algo, assign a key to a group and route commands against the key to its assigned group.
 * marshal1: Replica (mirroring).
-Mirror all commands issued to one group to at least one other.
+Replicate all commands issued to one group to at least one other group.

 ### Farms
 Farms are a collection of clusters.